p-grant/data_analysis_portfolio/Study_Projects/Maths/Math.md

 $$\left\lbrack\matrix{y_1 \cr y_2}\right\rbrack = \left\lbrack\matrix{B_0 + X_{11}*B_1 + X_{21}*B_2 + X_{31}*B_3 + E_1 \cr B_0 + X_{12}*B_1 + X_{22}*B_2 + X_{32}*B_3 + E_2}\right\rbrack$$

 Now, *y*<sub>1</sub> is equal to the top row of the matrix to the right and *y*<sub>2</sub> is equal to the bottom row.

+Instead of writing out the entire matrices, we can use matrix notation, where the matrices are denoted by cold characters:

+$$
 ## Calculus
 ## Big Order
 ## Probability